-Prior to academia, Marlowe worked in local government in Michigan.
-He is a Certified Government Financial Manager, and he holds a Ph.D. and MA in political science from the University of Wisconsin-Milwaukee as well as a B.S. in public administration and MPA from Northern Michigan University.
+Prior to academia he worked in local government in Michigan.
+He is a Certified Government Financial Manager, and he holds a Ph.D. in political science from the University of Wisconsin-Milwaukee, and a B.S. in public administration and Master of Public Administration from Northern Michigan University.

 Click here to go to Professor Marlowe's personal website